mattp-613/2_programming_assignment/README.txt

 Experiments:

 Experiments can be executed by running the Experiments file.
-The arguments are as follows:
+The input arguments are as follows:

 1. Experiment number (exp1, exp2)
 2. lin/kd for linear or KD rangequery